stampix/node-serverless-challenge/README.md

 ## Requirements
 1. The 3 functions should do what they are supposed to do according to the goals of this challenge.
-2. You should add automatic testing to this repository and add tests for your code.
-This means you should make the `yarn test` command entirely functional.
+2. You should add automatic testing and make sure that `yarn test` does what could be expected of it in a CI/CD context.

-**Note**: Don't forget to add tests ;)
+3. Document your code as you would in any collaborative project

 ## Food for thought
 Think about the following questions and formulate an answer below.
 Think about the difficulties or edge-cases you would encounter.
 How would you tackle these?